 - It creates a more natural look versus cubed tofu.

 For the crispiest tofu, it is best to serve it immediately and while it is hot.
-However, if you have recipes, you can store them as follows:
+However, if you have recipes, you can store them in a few ways.

-Reheating: To preserve the crispy texture, reheat the tofu in the oven or air fryer.
+To preserve the crispy texture, reheat the tofu in the oven or air fryer.
 You can also refry it in hot oil for a couple of seconds.
-We do not recommend reheating crispy tofu in the microwave.
+I do not recommend reheating crispy tofu in the microwave.

 A few things may prevent your tofu from getting crispy: First, make sure you use a high-heat oil that promotes crispiness.
 Second, you use a tofu marinade that hinders it.
 Lastly, you cook it on low heat.